Michael Madanly: Netherlands

 In the 2016–17 season, Madanly played in the Promotiedivisie with Landslake Lions.
 He won the league title with the team after winning the Final Four.

 For the 2017–18 season, he played with Apollo Amsterdam in the first tier Dutch Basketball League (DBL).
 On 8 October 2017, Madanly scored 21 points in his debut for Apollo, in an 80–82 win over Rotterdam.
 On 21 December 2017, he signed with Forward Lease Rotterdam for the remainder of the season.
 With Rotterdam, he reached the semi-finals of the playoffs where his team lost to Donar Groningen, 0–4.

 Syria

 In January 2022, Madanly's transfer to Al-Ittihad Aleppo was announced.

 International career

 Madanly has played for the national basketball team of Syria.

 Personal life

 Michel Madanly and his family are Syrian Christians from Aleppo.
 After the break-up of the Syrian Civil War in 2011, Michel's brother Habib Madanly who was a factory manager with no ties to the Syrian government or military, was taken hostage by the Islamist militants.
-Mandaly's family paid his Habib's ransom.
+Mandaly's family paid Habib's ransom.
 After being freed, Habib moved to California, while Michel and his parents moved to Amsterdam in the Netherlands, and continued his career as a professional basketball player.

-Madanli is married to Diane Theodori since 2012.
+Madanly is married to Diane Theodori since 2012.

 Due to a mistake by the birth registering office, Madanly is named "Micheal" instead of "Michael".